 The transfer process is also generally faster.
 A successor trustee who has the trust document and a clear account inventory can often begin distributing assets within weeks rather than waiting months for court approval.
 That speed matters for surviving family members who may depend on those assets for living expenses.

-When a Trust Is Commonly Considered
+When a Living Trust Is Especially Valuable

 Multiple Properties